poolfeast/poolfeast.github.io/_posts/2025-5-1-Lap-Prediction.md

 A more complex method is "kinematic interpolation", which takes velocity data and assumes a constant acceleration to increase accuracy.[^2]

-I've compared the two here, the black arrows indicate the velocity.
+I've compared the two here:
 [![Interpolation](/assets/img/Datalogger Interpolation.gif)](/assets/img/Datalogger Interpolation.gif)

 Here is the above kinematic interpolation formula for a single axes, all terms but $$ t $$ are constant during interpolation.